nibekasov/recSysSA/design.md

 MVP: Jupyter's notebook with fixed split of data.

+- Stage 4 - Initialization of baseline model and fit method

+The pipeline will have two methods in the end: fit() and recommend()

+The logic of `fit()` as follow:
+- Initiate recommendation based on amount of purchases from all observations;
+- Prepare a list of interacted items by users
+- If we set groups - we get recommendations i.e. calculate amount of purchases by groups:
+    - If we get NaN, we fill it with base recommendations
+    - If we get less than the required number of candidates, we populate from base recommendations

+The logic of `recommend()`:
+- Return base recommendations if users data is not set;
+- In the case of category wise requirements -- we get results of our fit

+MVP: Jupyter's notebook with methods 'fit' and 'recommend'

 > Examples of stages:
 > - Stage 2 - Prepare predictive models